igsor/PuPy/doc/source/control.rst

 >>> actor = PuPy.RandomGaitControl([boundLeft, boundRight])

-This now is an actor, as it implements the :py:class:`PuppyActor` interface - of course, :py:class:`RandomGaitControl` is designed to do so.
+This now is an actor, as it implements the :py:class:`RobotActor` interface - of course, :py:class:`RandomGaitControl` is designed to do so.
 Yet, it might also be interesting to store sensor readouts of the simulation in a file for later inspection.
-For this purpose, there exists the :py:class:`PuppyCollector`.
+For this purpose, there exists the :py:class:`RobotCollector`.
 It is a transparent actor, meaning that it simulates an actor towards the :py:class:`WebotsPuppyMixin` but lets a 'true' actor do the work.
 It just stores the provided measurements in a file.